turash2/Basic-Rails-App/README.md

 Made with my mentor at [Bloc](http://bloc.io).

-Heroku App: tu-bloccit
+- Heroku App: tu-bloccit

-Heroku link: https://tu-bloccit.herokuapp.com/ deployed to Heroku
+- Heroku link: https://tu-bloccit.herokuapp.com/ deployed to Heroku

+- Incorporated CSS

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.